Main Menu

 • Hardy v.
 India: successfully defended India against a U.S. oil company’s attempt to convert a foreign arbitral award into an enforceable federal court judgment.
 India’s defense raised rarely litigated questions regarding the New York Convention’s “public policy” exception to recognition and enforcement of foreign arbitral awards.
 The district court adopted India’s defense that it would violate U.S. public policy to enforce an arbitral award compelling a foreign sovereign to enter into a concession agreement for development of its offshore gas and oil resources, and imposing a rapidly escalating financial penalty to coerce compliance.
 Hardy appealed to the D.C.
 Circuit but withdrew the appeal before briefing.
 Hardy Exploration & Production (India), Inc. v.
 Gov’t of India, Ministry of Petroleum and Natural Gas (314 F.Supp.3d 95 (D.D.C.
 2018).

 • McKesson v.
-Iran: successfully obtained judgment for an American company whose investment in an Iranian dairy was expropriated after the Iranian Revolution.
+Iran: obtained judgment for an American company whose investment in an Iranian dairy was expropriated after the Iranian Revolution.
 McKesson won $30.6 million against Iran after two bench trials, Iran’s seven DC Circuit appeals, and Iran’s three unsuccessful petitions for Supreme Court review.
 McKesson Corp. v.
 Islamic Republic of Iran, 672 F.3d 1066 (D.C.
 Cir.
 2012), cert. denied, 568 U.S. 1229 (2013).
 What began as an arbitration at the Iran-U.S. Claims Tribunal in 1982 transformed into precedent-setting FSIA litigation in U.S. court of epic proportions, lasting 26 years.

 • Ecuador v.
 Chevron: Represented Ecuador in defense of suit by Chevron to enforce a $96 million arbitral award.
-Ecuador’s novel defense to enforcement was jurisdictional, relying on an FSIA immunity provision applicable only if Ecuador agreed to arbitrate the dispute underlying the award.
+Ecuador’s novel defense to enforcement relied on an FSIA immunity provision applicable only if Ecuador agreed to arbitrate the dispute underlying the award.
 Ecuador contended it never agreed to arbitrate claims relating to an investment that ended before the US-Ecuador investment treaty took effect.
 The D.C.
 Circuit affirmed the district court's reliance on findings of international arbitrators to establish jurisdictional facts.
 It also held that the foreign sovereign, not the plaintiff, bears the ultimate burden of proof on sovereign immunity.
 Republic of Ecuador v.
 Chevron Corp. and Texaco Petroleum Co., 795 F.3d 200 (D.C.
 Cir.
 2015), reh’g den.
 (September 28, 2015), cert. denied (June 6, 2016).

 • Orkin v.
 Swiss Confederation and Museum Oskar Reinhart am Stadtgarten, 770 F. Supp.
 2d 612 (S.D.N.Y.
 2011), aff’d 444 F. App’x 469, 471 (2d Cir.
 2011).
-Successfully represented Swiss government and government-owned art gallery in suit for possession of a Van Gogh drawing sold by plaintiff’s grandmother in Berlin in 1933 to a Swiss collector and eventually bequeathed to the Swiss government.
+Successfully represented Swiss government and government-owned art gallery in district court in suit for possession of a Van Gogh drawing sold by plaintiff’s grandmother in Berlin in 1933 to a Swiss collector and eventually bequeathed to the Swiss government.
 Complaint alleged the drawing was a "flight asset" (sold to finance a Jewish family’s escape from Nazi-controlled Germany) for which good title could not be acquired under international law.
 Obtained dismissal on FSIA grounds.

 • Chevron v.
 Ecuador: Collaborated with a team of partners and associates representing Ecuador in a PCA investor-state treaty arbitration.
 Chevron claimed Ecuador should pay a $9 billion judgment against Chevron issued by Ecuadorian courts in an environmental suit, plus Chevron’s legal fees reportedly in the range of $1-2 billion.
 Chevron Corp. and Texaco Petroleum v.
 Ecuador (PCA Case No. 2009-13).